 The following clauses describe an example based on standard L3 message as specified in clause 11.2 of TS 24.007.

+Each message definition in the clause includes a brief description of the message direction, the use, and the significance indicates whether the message is relevant only on the sender or receiver (local) or the message is relevant on both sender and receiver (dual).

 NOTE: Message format defined in this clause can be used if the communication between the constrained device and the MSGin5G GW UE is based on PC5 / NR-PC5.